JoshGuarino/poketool/README.md

 ### Resource list status
 - berries - done for now
-- contests - in progress
+- contests - done for now
 - encounters - in progress
 - evolution - in progress
 - games - in progress